dafny-lang/dafny/docs/DafnyRef/Types.md

 * If the declaration has an initializing expression that is a ghost expression, then the ghost-ness of the declaration is inferred; the `ghost` modifier may be omitted.
+* The initialization expression may refer to other constant fields declared either before or after this declaration, but circular references are not allowed.

 ## 13.3.
 Method Declarations {#sec-method-declarations}
 ````grammar